 -Most importantly, don’t forget Puerto Rico.

 Brian Coppom, Boulder County Farmers Market CEO.
 I first met Brian at last year’s Slow Food Nations event as I was tasked to help SFUSA with events that were scheduled at BCFM’s Union Station Farmers Market.
-As helpful as he was, the best thing he did was to give me access to his lead staffer, Elyse Wood who, like most market leaders can make decisions lightning fast about the market space and what will work and in doing so, smoothed the events out so that featured speakers like author Deborah Madison and legendary MS farmer Ben Burkett were primed to lead lively and informative talks.
+As helpful as he was, the best thing he did was to give me access to his lead staffer, Elyse Wood who can make decisions lightning fast about the market space and what will work and in doing so, smoothed the events out so that featured speakers like author Deborah Madison and legendary MS farmer Ben Burkett were primed to lead lively and informative talks.
 If I would say that to Elyse, she’d likely shrug and smile, because in her list of things to do, it had been a simple task.
 I know because that’s how I would have reacted while doing very similar work in New Orleans for a guy very much like Brian (see above).
-But it isn’t so easy and the knowledge accrued by market organizers managing multiple sites, staff, programming, a network of colleagues and so on is impressive and yet, I don’t think funders and partners have done as much to support them as well as we can with professional development opportunities and other rewards.
+But it isn’t so easy and the knowledge accrued by market organizers managing multiple sites, staff, programming, a network of colleagues and so on is impressive and yet, I don’t think funders and partners have done as much to support them with professional development opportunities and other rewards.
 And I know that market directors like Michael and Brian feel the same way.

 Brian has quickly become a good pal and a strong voice in my list of go-to people when I search for input.
 He is a board member of FMC so even though he is constantly working on food and farming in Colorado, his goals are at a national level in intention and in impact.